 like a continued effort to underline his manliness.
 But judge for yourself.

-Naked Time Usually hyposprays are injected through the clothing.
+Usually hyposprays are injected through the clothing.
 For some reason Dr. McCoy thinks it is a good idea to rip Kirk's shirt

 open, which he accomplishes with astonishing ease.
 The fabric obviously wasn't

 The shoulder zipper of Kirk's shirt opens during his struggle with the "Onlies", the